Skip to Content

 • Punto 59: Puntro 59 is an institution in Bogota, a long-running gay bar and club that is almost as popular as Theatron.
 The dance floor gets crowded with hot, sweaty gay men dancing the night away and the vibe is very fun.
 Drinks are also cheap and they have regular karaoke nights.
 Located at Cra 13 # 59 24 Int 6 Chapinero, Punto 59 is open daily until around 3 am (later on weekends).

 • Disco Jaguar: This is a fun and kitschy disco club, which even has a gay shop attached!
 Like the animal, the bar is cunning, striking, and domineering.
 There are two main dance rooms, one playing electronica and the other a mix of Latino music and gay anthems.
 Disco Jaguar is very popular so gets quite crowded here on weekends.
-It is located at Carrera 7 # 59-30 and only open Thursday-Saturday from until 2.30am.
+It is located at Carrera 7 # 59-30 and is only open Thursday-Saturday until 2.30 am.

 Bogota's gay clubs are very fun for drinking, socialising and dancing; especially mega-club Theatron!